infinite-table/infinite-react/www/pages/docs/latest/learn/columns/column-rendering.page.md

 The rendering pipeline for columns is a series of functions defined on the column that are called while rendering.

 <Note>

-All the columns that have `render` in their name, will be called with an object that has a `renderBag` property, which contains values that will be rendered.
+All the functions that have the word `render` in their name will be called with an object that has a `renderBag` property, which contains values that will be rendered.

 </Note>

 The default <PropLink name="columns.render" /> function (the last one in the pipeline) ends up rendering a few things: